 The recent United State Supreme Court decision in the case of Birchfield v.
 North Dakota, may have an impact on your case, depending on the circumstances.
 That case involved a man who refused to submit to a blood test to determine his blood alcohol concentration.
 At the time, as in many states, North Dakota law made it illegal to refuse a blood draw.
 The law said that by driving on state roads the driver implied consent for the taking of a blood sample.
 The Supreme Court overturned these laws.
 It said that a blood test is so invasive that it requires express consent or a warrant.

 A Drug Recognition Expert (DRE) is a law enforcement officer trained to identify people whose driving is impaired by drugs other than, or in addition to, alcohol.
-The 12 step procedure they follow is called a Drug Influence Evaluation (DIE), to determine which category of drugs is causing the driver to be impaired.
+While there is some training that these officers receive, they are not "experts."
+In the end, their conclusions are nothing more than a guess.

 Hire A Lawyer That Will Fight For You!